Domonion/cryptobazar/README.md

 ### Installation guide

-As the common user you don't even have to walk through any kind of installations or settings.
-The server is already running on the address of `# вставьте адрес сраного сайта`, so everything you have to do is open your browser on the page `# вставь сюда тот же адрес` and you can start using the tool.
+You should install Docker, run our container and just open your browser.

 ### Using the tool

-Opening the page you will see simple (though yet functional) interface with web form of **four fields**:
+Opening the page you will see simple (though yet functional) interface with web form of **seven fields**:

 #### Name